cmsc22000-project-2018/spellcheck/tests/README_shelltest.md

 -a shows all output without shortening it.

-Recommended flags to run the test shelltest -p cli_batch.test shelltest -p -a cli_batch.test shelltest -a -p -d tests/cli_batch.test
+Recommended flags to run the test shelltest -p tests/cli_batch.test shelltest -p -a tests/cli_batch.test shelltest -a -p -d tests/cli_batch.test